gdiaz384/zipfile2/README.md

 - Cross platform (Windows, Linux).
 - CLI interface.
 - Supports file and folder name encodings like shift-jis, cp932, gbk from zip files.
-- Has encoding autodetection code based upon charamel library to increase success rate and provide hints.
+- Has encoding autodetection code to increase success rate and provide hints.
+    - This is based on the charamel library which must be installed using: `pip install charamel`
 - Supports archives with passwords.
-- Supports batch extracting with `*`.
+- Supports batch extracting *.zip files with `*` wildcard matching.
 - Archives with multiple items are extracted to subfolders automatically.
 - Archives are always extracted relative to the target.